 The mind of a hacker is always in search of knowledge and challenges with good or bad intentions.

 Some hackers have been arrested and sent to prison, while others have been recruited by companies and even by the same governments that they have attacked in the past.

-Let's see who the most famous hackers are in this brief introduction to their incredible biographies.
+Let's see who the most famous hackers are in this brief review of their incredible biographies.

 Michael Calce aka "Mafiaboy"